davecoll3/magic-8-ball/TESTING.md

 &nbsp;

   ### 'Shake!'
 Button
-  When testing the game element it was discovered that, when a question was submitted by the user, it was possible to resubmit subsequent questions before the 8 Ball had completed its animation and displaying of the answer.
+  When testing the game element it was discovered that, when a question was submitted by the user, it was possible to resubmit subsequent questions before the 8 Ball had completed its animation and subsequently displaying of the answer.
 This was due to the 'Shake!' button being continually active and was resolved by altering the JavaScript by adding "button.disabled = true;" to the validateQuestion function (as below).

   ```
   function validateQuestion() {